article-detail-page

 Project Funding

-The Medicaid Certified School Match Program Fee for Service for Nursing provides funding for skilled services to Medicaid-eligible students with individualized education programs.
-PCS used funds from this program to purchase two Spot Vision Screeners for the vision screening initiative in their district.
-Leveraging state regulations for vision screening, the Florida Department of Health assisted the vision screening initiative by purchasing two additional Spot Vision Screeners to be used for the PCS district.
+The Medicaid Certified School Match Program Fee for Service for Nursing Service provides funding for skilled services to Medicaid-eligible students with individualized education programs.
+PCS used funds from this program to purchase two Spot Vision Screeners to support their district's vision screening initiative.
+Leveraging state regulations for vision screening, the Florida Department of Health assisted the vision screening initiative by purchasing two additional Spot Vision Screeners to be used by the PCS district.

 Product Training